 After seeing how popular the brownies were, I wanted to have a go at using the same recipe to make a gateau so I’ve combined the brownie recipe with the gateau that was on the front page of the WW magazine in October.
 Because of the amount of cocoa powder I’ve used, it makes this 2 points a slice on No Count: it is very chocolatey!
 If you preferred, you could use half the cocoa powder which would make it 1 point per slice.
-It would be 5 points a slice on WW Flex.
+It would be 5 points a slice on WW Freestyle.

 (This recipe was adapted on 13/3/18 with the very kind help of @smartieem.)